Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.7
+  - Seed Ranks:  A seed is now ranked according to its difficulty.
+You can see your rank in the end credits.
+  - Selling weapons and armor now give you the proper amount of gold
+  - Levelling up multiple times increases your stats appropriately
+  - The Shepherd EXP bug is now fixed
+  - The credits section now gives credits to important people in the making of this randomizer

 New in ver 1.62
   - Sailors can now be flagged as tough (the wrong monster, probably some villager, was being made tough instead)
   - The final room in the abyss does not allow you to regenerate mana if all encounter rooms and/or all dungeon floors